AlbertoBasalo/principles-and-patterns/src/1-creational/4-builder/docs/builder.md

 # Builder

-> sSimplifies or drives the creation of complex objects
+> Simplifies or drives the creation of complex objects

 ## Links